 Objective: To listen to and learn to recognize the songs and calls of some common local birds.

 Hand out a Bird Match card to each child or small group.
-Provide the six-bird version for the younger children and thirteen-bird version for the older ones.
+Provide the six-bird version for the younger children and nine or thirteen-bird version for the older ones.
 Show pictures and play recordings of the common local birds on the Bird Match card, describing some of the distinguishing characteristics of each song or call.

 Afterward, review with a listening quiz.
 Give each child or team a small handful of bird seed.
 Now play the recordings again and have the children place a bird seed on the matching bird’s picture.
 Why might it be helpful for a small bird living in a forest to use voice to communicate with its kind?
 (Easier to hear each other than see each other with branches and leaves in the way.)